-Silver Surfer panels written by Stan Lee; art by John Buscema.
+Silver Surfer panels written by Stan Lee with art by John Buscema

 Among the many superheroes of early comic book fame, one stands out as a unique example of its creator's moral vision.
 Yes, I said moral vision, not something normally thought of as associated with comic books.
-DC Comics had Superman, Batman, and others; Marvel Comics had Spiderman, The Fantastic Four, and others, and the war between fans of DC and fans of Marvel raged on.
+DC Comics had Superman, Batman, and others; Marvel Comics had Spiderman, The Fantastic Four, and others.
 In 1966 Jack Kirby at Marvel Comics came up with a new character, the Silver Surfer, that first made his appearance in a Fantastic Four episode.
 Eventually Marvel Comics gave the Surfer his own comic book series in 1968, with the stories at that time being done by the legendary Stan Lee, with artwork by John Buscema.

 THIS IS WHAT I'VE DREAMED OF...
 THIS IS WHAT I'VE EVER LONGED FOR!
 A LIFETIME OF ENDLESS

 ADVENTURE BECKONING BEFORE ME!
 THERE MUST BE NO REGRETS...
 NO THOUGHTS OF TURNING